-The Oswald typeface should only be used in headlines or subheadings, not body copy (use Lato for body copy), and should be used in uppercase.
+The Bebas Neue typeface should only be used in headlines or subheadings, not body copy (use Lato for body copy), and should be used exclusively in uppercase.

 Headlines should appear in Liberal Red, Liberal Grey, black or white.
-Subheadings.
 Subheadings may appear in any colour from the Liberal palette.
-Colons should not be used at the end of headlines or subheadings.
 Be sure to provide ample negative space between headlines and body text.

-The use of Oswald should be seen as an accent, mixed with Lato for the bulk of a document's copy.
-Mixing weights within the two typefaces is also encouraged.
+The use of Bebas should be seen as an accent, mixed with Lato for the bulk of a document's copy.
+Mixing weights within the two typefaces is also encouraged, with the exception of the Light weight, which is not included in our brand guidelines since it makes reading more difficult.